POPOS – San Francisco Hidden Treasures

 The park is sandwiched between two towering office building and is rich with green set against the surrounding glass.
 In the shape of an oval and the length of about 3 football fields, what’s unique about this location is that it’s enclosed with a laid track for a leisurely stroll.
 Hosting a coffee shop and bar at its center, this is the perfect area to grab a drink and walk off the calories as you drink it.

 I hope when visiting San Francisco you enjoy these spaces and more!
-Linking the official site below if compelled to check out the others listed, and there are plenty.
+Linking more here, if you compelled to check out the others listed, and there are plenty.

 Leave a comment